 Great Foods Listed by lamashtu Ransomware Group

-On June 17, 2026, the lamashtu ransomware group added Egyptian food manufacturer Great Foods to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack on the company.
+On June 17, 2026, the lamashtu ransomware group added Egyptian food manufacturer Great Foods to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack on the company.

 Great Foods, founded in 1972 and part of the El Naggar Group, employs more than 3,700 people and exports over 150 products to more than 40 countries.
 Public reporting indicates the company was hit by a ransomware operation that resulted in the theft of internal documents.
 The lamashtu leak site lists the incident with a sample of the stolen data, although the exact number of affected individuals remains unknown.
 Available reporting describes the exposed material as internal files rather than a structured database of customer records.